yiisoft/yii2/docs/guide/structure-overview.md

 Besides MVC, Yii applications also have the following entities:

-* [entry scripts](structure-entry-scripts.md): they are PHP scripts that are directly accessible by end users.
+* [entry scripts](structure-entry-scripts.md): they are PHP scripts that are directly accessible by end user.
   They are responsible for starting a request handling cycle.
 * [applications](structure-applications.md): they are globally accessible objects that manage application components and coordinate them to fulfill requests.